PaddlePaddle/book/label_semantic_roles/README.en.md

             learning_rate=mix_hidden_lr))
 	```

 6. CRF decoding layer is used for evaluation and inference.
 It shares parameter with CRF layer.
-Parameter is shared by using same name.
+Parameter is shared by using the same name.

     ```python
     crf_dec = paddle.layer.crf_decoding(